 Use our chlorine bleach ppm dilution calculator to take the guesswork out of making up accurate sanitizer solutions.

 - How much you need to prepare (litres, mL, quarts, cups)

 - Press "Calculate"

-It will tell you how much undiluted peroxide to mix with water.
+It will tell you how much undiluted chlorine bleach to mix with water.
 Confirm solutions are in the correct range with the appropriate Indigo™ test strip.